Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

-- Storage/persistent data strategy
+#### 2.2 Storage/persistent data strategy

-- Noteworthy trade-offs and choices
+#### 2.3 Noteworthy trade-offs and choices
-- Concurrent processes (if any) and how they will be coordinated
+   ##### 2.3.1 Real Time vs Offline functionality
+Implementing Real-Time routing requires as expected constant internet connection this will greatly increase the systems capabilities.
+Having this feature will allow The app to provide live location, new updates and best routes.
+This comes as a sacriface as  offline capabilities are lot less minimal but this comes at the advantage of usability in areas with poor connectivity.

+   ##### 2.3.2 Complexity vs. Usability
+Including advanced feature onto the system will increase capabilities but inturn take away from the simpleness of the UI.
+Feature rich System can overwhelm new user compared to a more simplistic Design.
+The learning curve can deter new users but will in turn be a more complete app in the end.

+   ##### 2.3.3 User Privacy vs. Feature Richness
+Many feature of the The app DirectionMQ require Users to give up some private info.
+This may include sensitive data such as location.
+Though the app may take in compromising data it gives acess to several functions in the app.

+   ##### 2.3.4 User Authentication vs. Guest Access
+The app requires a log in depending to connect to MQ servers.
+The app will also have a guest feature for visitors that dont require login.
+This give different levels of acess to users depending their login credentials.
+Visitors for example may only get acess to Main buldings and lucnh spots but not to classrooms and lecture halls.
+Concurrent processes (if any) and how they will be coordinated

-- A package diagram showing the subsystems you will use
+#### 2.4 A package diagram showing the subsystems you will use
+ #####

-## Data Definitions
+#### 2.5 Data Definitions

 | Field Name            | Type       | Meaning in Problem Domain                                               | Example of Valid Data               |
 |-----------------------|------------|-------------------------------------------------------------------------|-------------------------------|